 The oldest part of the present building, the chancel and the eastern section of the nave, date from 1245.
 In 1450 the Clerestory and Roof were added and the aisles widened and in 1533 the tower was added to replace the original detached tower which had fallen into disrepair.

-The church underwent a major reordering in the 1880’s when the Chapel and Vestry were rebuilt and the Chancel Arch erected.
-It was during these works that Saxon remains were found.
+The church underwent a major reordering in the 1880’s when the Chancel and Vestry were rebuilt and the Chancel Arch erected.
+It was during these works that Saxon foundation remains were found.
 It was also during that renovation work that the ornate rerados was added showing Jesus on the cross flanked by the four evangelists with St. Mary and St. Wilfrid, the original two patrons of the parish, at either end.

 The church boasts a beautiful Rood screen which dates from around 1500 and which bears a number of coats of arms as well as other motifs.